takertao2/threadychain/README.md

 will give you your Tor ip address that will be shared.

-Now connect your node to our private network with
+Now connect your node to our private network with in the javascript prompt

             admin.addPeer("OUR NODES"):